razorpay/payment-button-wordpress-plugin/readme.txt

 A very simple block native to the wordpress that lets you add a convenient button on your wordpress page.
 This block is like any other wordpress plugin and can be found immediately in the widgets section.

-These are the features that you will get without any premium paywalls
+These are two features that you will get without any premium paywalls

-1. Collect payments for multiple product you want to sell
-2. No hops - your customer pays on the same page and doesn’t get redirected to a different page
-3. No extra login required for the customer to pay
+1. Collect payments for multiple product you want to sell -> No hops - your customer pays on the same page and doesn’t get redirected to a different page -> No extra login required for the customer to pay
-4. Fully editable form fields
+-> Fully editable form fields
-5. Logo and brand colour of your liking
+-> Logo and brand colour of your liking
-6. Collect payments in 100 currencies
+-> Collect payments in 100 currencies
-7. 4 button styles
+-> 4 button styles
-8. FREE payment receipt that goes to your customers
+-> FREE payment receipt that goes to your customers
-9. Highest security standards in PCI-DSS Compliance
+-> Highest security standards in PCI-DSS Compliance.
 This will enable to collect payments in multiple payment methods such as -
 * Credit Card,
 * Debit Card